The North Caucasian Languages

 …accurate localization and identification with modern peoples and ethnic groups of the tribes mentioned by ancient writers are in most cases difficult or even impossible (GADZIEB M.S.
 2019: 18).

 Localization of the ancestral homelands of the languages of the modern peoples of the North Caucasus using the graphic-analytical method allows us to restore their history more definitely.
-Currently, there are native speakers of the Nakh, Dagestan, Abkhaz-Adyghe, and Turkic languages.
-As will be shown later, Balkarians, Karachays, Kumyks, and Nogai are newcomers.
-Therefore, we should establish kinship of the Nakh, Dagestan, and Abkhaz-Adyghe languages and try to find the ancestral home of their speakers using graphic models of these languages.
+Currently, speakers of the Nakh, Dagestani, Abkhaz-Adyghe, and Turkic languages live here.
+The Balkars, Karachays, Kumyks, and Nogays are more recent arrivals.
+Therefore, we must establish the family ties of the Nakh, Dagestani, and Abkhaz-Adyghe languages and, using graphoanalytical models of these languages, attempt to locate the ancestral homeland of their speakers.

-Many linguists join the Abkhaz-Adyghe and the Nakh-Dagestan Languages into a North Caucasian family, sometimes simply called Caucasian.
-The South Caucasian languages (we call them Kartvelian) belong to another macrofamily (phylum) named the Nostratic languages.
-The relation of the Abkhaz-Adyghe and Nakh-Dagestani languages to any language macrofamily has not yet been determined.
-As their speakers lived in the Caucasus in close proximity to the Kartvelian languages group from ancient times, we may assume that these languages can also be Nostratic.
-Numerous Indo-European and North Caucasian isoglosses speak in favor of such a proposition (STAROSTIN S.A.
-2007: 312-358).
+Many linguists group the Abkhaz-Adyghe and Nakh-Dagestani languages into a single North Caucasian family, sometimes simply called Caucasian.
+The South Caucasian languages include the Kartvelian languages, which, as noted, belong to the Nostratic macrofamily, while the relationship of the Abkhaz-Adyghe and Nakh-Dagestani languages to any macrofamily has not yet been determined.
+Since their speakers have lived in the Caucasus since ancient times in proximity to speakers of Kartvelian languages, it can be assumed that these languages also belong to the Nostratic family.

-Lexical data on North Caucasian languages have been collected in the tables by the group of scientists led by Nikolai Starostin the project The Tower of Babel .
-Data taken from the tables were used for the study of these languages by graphic-analytical method, but an attempt to build a common model of relationship for them failed.
-However, models for the Abkhaz-Adyghe and Nakh-Dagestani languages have been built successfully.
-And this allows us to put forward the next working hypothesis.
+Lexical data on North Caucasian languages was compiled into tables by a group of scientists led by Nikolai Starostin in the The Tower of Babel project.
+The data taken from the tables were used to study these languages using a graphoanalytical method, but it was not possible to construct a general relationship model for them.
+However, separate models for the Abkhaz-Adyghe and Nakh-Dagestani languages were successfully constructed.
+We will consider the languages of these language families separately.

 The Abkhaz-Adyghe languages